Chart Color Schemes

 Infrastructure

-Rossmoyne has strong levels of nearby infrastructure activity, ranking in the top 40% nationally
+Rossmoyne has moderate levels of nearby infrastructure activity, ranking in the 45thth percentile nationally

-The performance of an area can significantly influenced by changes in local infrastructure.
-AreaSearch has identified five projects likely to impact the area.
-Notable ones include Westfield Booragoon Shopping Centre Expansion, City of Melville New Library Cultural Centre, LeisureFit Booragoon Pools Refurbishment, and Willetton Youth Centre Renovation.
-The following details those most relevant.
+Five projects have been identified by AreaSearch as potentially impacting the area's performance: Westfield Booragoon Shopping Centre Expansion, City of Melville New Library Cultural Centre, LeisureFit Booragoon Pools Refurbishment, and Willetton Youth Centre Renovation.

 Professional plan users can use the search below to filter and access additional projects.